VENUE & BUILDING HISTORY

 We are also very near the site of the New Cross Empire, one of the UK's foremost venues in the inter war years and now sadly gone.

-Our opening production was the play ‘Joy Division’ about Nazi sex slaves followed by a three week sell out run of ‘The Wood Demon’ performed in Russian.
-We noticed during this performance that some of the seats had bad sight lines to the stage, so over a period of two days between that production closing and another opening, we completely rebuilt the seating area making it racked with all our original new seats gone after three weeks and replaced with new seating.
-The venue has the lastest air con, LED lights and a proper changing room.
+The opening production was the play ‘Joy Division’ about Nazi sex slaves followed by a three week sell out run of ‘The Wood Demon’ performed in Russian.
+It was noted during this performance that some of the seats had bad sight lines to the stage, so over a period of two days between that production closing and another opening, It was completely rebuilt the seating area making it racked with all our original new seats gone after three weeks and replaced with new seating and proper changing room.

 Between 2012 and 2018 there were 482 productions staged at the theatre from many theatre companies.

 In late 2018 it was taken over by The Ale Bar who decided to keep the theatre space and renamed it 'The London Theatre - New Cross' and it became part of The Ale Bar.
 The bar area was extended and even a model railway installed.
 It also now is the home to a very active local amatuer dramatic group called 'The South London Players' who put on 8 productions per year.